rogchap/rogchap.com/content/posts/in-process-grpc-web-proxy.md

 But for development I wanted to create a gRPC server that engineers could install via a single binary and not have to run anything extra (like envoy running in docker).
 ## gRPC-Web Wrapper
-Prior to the release of the offical gRPC-Web implementation the good guys at Improbable Engineering had created there own version of gRPC-Web and also have a [`grpcweb`](https://github.com/improbable-eng/grpc-web/tree/master/go/grpcweb) pacakge that implements the gRPC-Web spec as a wrapper around a gRPC-Go Server.
+Prior to the release of the official gRPC-Web implementation the good guys at Improbable Engineering had created there own version of gRPC-Web and also have a [`grpcweb`](https://github.com/improbable-eng/grpc-web/tree/master/go/grpcweb) package that implements the gRPC-Web spec as a wrapper around a gRPC-Go Server.

-Turns out that, with a little extra configuration, it can be made compatible with the offical gRPC-Web client:
+Turns out that, with a little extra configuration, it can be made compatible with the official gRPC-Web client:
 ```go
 grpcServer := grpc.Server()
 grpcWebServer := grpcweb.WrapServer(grpcServer)